-Credits: 3 15 Lecture Hours / 30 Lab Hours (S) Prerequisite: Acceptance into the Dental Hygiene Program This course provides a basic understanding of the fundamentals of dental radiology including processing image receptors, and production of x-rays.
+Credits: 3 15 Lecture Hours / 30 Lab Hours

+This course provides a basic understanding of the fundamentals of dental radiology including processing image receptors, and production of x-rays.
 Emphasis is placed on radiation biology and hygiene.
 Hands-on experience with both traditional and digital radiographic techniques utilizing mannequins to develop skills in exposing and processing radiographs as well as providing experience in interpreting actual radiographs.
 Introduction to interpretation of radiographs for exposure and processing errors as well as normal radiographic anatomy and common diseases of the teeth and bones will also be studied

-RADIOGRAPHIC INTERPRETATION DH 123
+DH 123 RADIOGRAPHIC INTERPRETATION

-Credits: 1 15 Lecture Hours This course is a continuation of DH 122; Oral Radiology.
+This course is a continuation of DH 122; Oral Radiology.
 The course will provide the skills needed to properly interpret and read what is revealed by a radiograph.
 Interpretation is an explanation of what is viewed on a radiograph.
 Proper interpretation of dental radiographs can function as a diagnostic and educational tool for treatment planning.